-HSC 510 Health Care Policy, Politics and Power
+HSC 510 Health Care Policy, Politics, and Power

 This course will provide instruction in the core elements of health policy analysis: problem definition; background; political, economic and social landscape; development of policy options; and recommendations.
 Emphasis is placed on the critical role of health care managers in the policy making arena.
 The course will give students substantive knowledge of the federal policy making process and key issues in health policy.
-An important focus of the course is an assessment of the role of policy analysis in the formation and implementation of national, state, and local health policy.
-Because much of the government health policy relates to, or is implemented through payment systems, there is substantial discussion of the policy implication of how government finances and pays for health care.
-Proposals for health policy reform at the national and local level are examined throughout the course, with an emphasis on Medicare and Medicaid reforms currently being implemented or considered, as well efforts to respond to disparities in health outcomes for vulnerable populations.